 Valais’s Legendary Routes

 Cycle the routes that have welcomed the great cycling events to Valais: the Tour de France, Tour de Suisse, Critérium du Dauphiné and even the Tour de Romandie have inspired many cyclists.
 Montana, Verbier and Finhaut-Emosson in particular have provided the finishing line for stages of the Tour de France.
-Furthermore, Martigny and the Rhône Valley will be hosting the UCI Road World Championships in September 2020.
 Tackle the trails and follow in the tyre tracks of the best cyclists in the world through the enchanting Valais landscape.

 Tour de France Climb: Martigny to Emosson